SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 ```

 Notice, since `rate5` depends on a variable that evolves continuously, and hence
-is not constant between jumps, *we must use a general `VariableRateJump` without
+is not constant between jumps, *we must either use a general `VariableRateJump` without
-upper/lower bounds*.
+upper/lower bounds or a bounded `VariableRateJump`*.

-Solving the equation is exactly the same:
+In the general case, solving the equation is exactly the same:

 ```@example tut2
 u₀ = [999.0, 10.0, 0.0, 1.0]